stephenmcd/cartridge/docs/components.rst

 Categories
 ----------

 The ``Category`` model provides the navigational tree structure for organising products throughout the site.
 This structure is stored using the self referencing ForeignKeyField ``Category.parent`` and rendered on both the site and in the admin via the ``category_menu`` and  ``category_menu_admin`` template tags respectively.
-When viewing the list of categories in the admin, the listing template is overriden with a custom ``change_list.html`` template that allows the category tree to be managed.
+When viewing the list of categories in the admin, the listing template is overridden with a custom ``change_list.html`` template that allows the category tree to be managed.

 The ``Category`` model inherits from the ``Displayable`` abstract model mentioned previously.
 It also contains a ManyToManyField ``Category.products`` that contains the products assigned to the category, although this is defined in the ``Product`` model discussed next.